CESNET/ipfixcol2/src/plugins/output/json/README.rst

 :``detailedInfo``:
     Add detailed info about the IPFIX message (export time, sequence number, ...) to each record under "ipfix:" prefix. [values: true/false, default: false]

+:``templateInfo``:
+    Add Template and Options Template records to the top of the exported JSON file with prefix "ipfix.template" and "ipfix.optionsTemplate". [values: true/false, default: false]

 ----